 Organizations accustomed to in-house storage management may experience learning curves for cloud storage including selecting a cloud service provider.
 Robert Cruz, senior director of information governance, Actiance, says organizations need to ensure proposed cloud services are equipped to meet their specific compliance and litigation demands because some services are better equipped to address these requirements than others.

 Firms can also be misdirected in terms of what specific service limits or SLAs may exist around the performance of specific tasks.
 “For example, a specific cloud archiving provider has been criticized by industry analysts for imposing additional service charges for large-scale searches and export of that customer’s data,” says Cruz.

-Enterprise cloud storage adoption is limited to content apps, backup, and archiving that uses cloud object storage.
+Enterprise cloud storage adoption is limited to content apps however, you can download apps for pc to backup, and archiving that uses cloud object storage or having an Internet browser, for this you can get hotstar download for pc.
 According to Douglas Ko, cloud strategy and market development, HPE, moving primary enterprise apps is much more challenging because enterprises either need to refactor and redevelop their apps to work with the cloud or they need to deal with cloud challenges regarding flash and block storage.